 For example, my grandmother grows delicious fruits in her garden.

 - At – Used to show an exact place, such as where an event is occurring, a particular position, or locations where do you usually do things.

-For example: There is music festival at the mall tonight.
+For example, there is a music festival at the mall tonight.

-- On – Used to describe something that is attached to something else, for example a wall or the ceiling.
-It is also used to talk about something that is next to, left, right or alongside of something else.
+- On – Used to describe something that is attached to something else, for example, a wall or the ceiling.
+It is also used to talk about something that is next to, left, right, or alongside something else.

-It’s worth mentioning that prepositions of place are helpful in terms of storytelling or when discussing about things that requires important details for communication purposes.
+It’s worth mentioning that prepositions of place are helpful in terms of storytelling or when discussing things that require important details for communication purposes.

-Examples of Common Prepositions of Place: In, At, and On
+Examples Prepositions of Place: In, At, and On

 - I do my Zoom meetings in the living room.